-This morning, Pennsylvania's Punxsutawney Phil—arguably the world’s most famous groundhog—emerged from his burrow to see his shadow, a harbinger of six more wintry weeks.
-This wasn’t the case for several of his rivals, including Staten Island Chuck and Wiarton Willie, who brought happier tidings of an early spring.
-Why do Americans, Canadians and others around the world turn to these furry rodents for weather predictions in the first place?
+On February 2, in front of thousands of Groundhog Day celebrants, Pennsylvania's Punxsutawney Phil will emerge from his burrow and either see his shadow—a harbinger of six more wintry weeks—or not, which allegedly portends an early end to winter.
+Phil's rivals, including Staten Island Chuck and Wiarton Willie, might also predict an early or late spring.
+Why do Americans, Canadians and others around the world turn to these furry rodents for weather forecasts?
 Explore Groundhog Day’s shadowy history as well as interesting facts about the custom below.

-• While sunny winter days are indeed associated with colder, drier air, we probably shouldn’t trade in our meteorologists for groundhogs just yet.
-Recent studies by the National Climatic Data Center and the Canadian weather service have yielded success rates south of 40 percent for the animals.
-Last year, Punxsutawney Phil cheered winter-weary onlookers when he failed to see his shadow, but spring arrived no earlier than usual.
+While sunny winter days are indeed associated with colder, drier air, we probably shouldn’t trade in our meteorologists for groundhogs just yet.
+Studies by the National Climatic Data Center and the Canadian weather service have yielded a dismal success rate of around 40 percent for Punxsutawney Phil.